polm/fugashi/README.md

 ## Alternatives

-If you have a problem with Fugashi feel free to open an issue.
+If you have a problem with fugashi feel free to open an issue.
 However, there are some cases where it might be better to use a different library.

 - If you don't want to deal with installing MeCab at all, try [SudachiPy](https://github.com/WorksApplications/SudachiPy).